voelzmo/codex/implementation/proto-BOSH/vault.md

 1. Read and understand the errors.

-    A recommended method to iterate through these errors is to take the first message, open a new connection at the top of the deployment and look for what the error is referencing.
+    A recommended method to iterate through these errors is to take the first message, open a new connection in the root of deployment project and look for what the error is referencing.

     Use the first error: